henry739/library-inventory/README.md

 9. Agatha "checks in" the book by deleting the loan from the system
     - `DELETE /api/v1/loans/< bob's loan of 1984 id >`

-### To-Dos
+### Known limitations
-1. Improve unit test coverage
-2. Handle senior librarian route in book searches
+1. Only the senior librarian should be able to see the users associated with a loaned books.
+Currently, regular librarians can also see the associated user ID.

 ### Future Work
 1. Refactor to reduce duplication in boilerplate code